New directory of expertise launched

 Cardiff is a world-leading research intensive University with a range of expertise and many eminent academics able to provide comment and analysis on a broad range of topics.
 Experts include:

-Dr Carrie Lear from the School of Earth and Ocean Sciences studies how the Earth's climate has changed over the last 65 million years by analysing microscopic fossils from sediment on the sea floor.
+Dr Carrie Lear from the School of Earth and Environmental Sciences studies how the Earth's climate has changed over the last 65 million years by analysing microscopic fossils from sediment on the sea floor.

 Dr Christian Bueger from the School of European Languages, Translation and Politics has expertise in international security, maritime security and contemporary maritime piracy as well as the politics of the United Nations.